 Tobin: The amount of data we already have access to on properties and loans is impressive.
 At some point in the near future, we will have “perfect” data on every single property and every loan in the United States.
 This trend is also taking hold in other countries and will eventually impact virtually every major city around the world, and then … everywhere.

+In the United States, we take it for granted that one can go online and zoom in and see property photos of nearly every building or lot in the country.
+We will ultimately reach that point in many countries across the world.
 Clinton: We’re at the beginning of a wave of change that will permeate the business.
 Other fields are way ahead of us in effectively employing data, and the trend is that once an industry starts to become more data focused, they don’t pull back.
 There are nearly endless applications.
 From asset analysis and pricing on the investment side of the business to tracking consumer usage and traffic patterns in the retail sector, data will be a key way that smart companies compete.